-Galway City and County Childcare Committee: Critical Incident Plan - Toolkit for Childcare Providers
+Galway City and County Childcare Committee: Critical Incident Plan - Toolkit for Childcare Providers www.earlychildhoodireland.ie/wp-content/uploads/2015/06/Critical-Incident-Plan English Feb2012.pdf

-Appendix 22: Service Record Retention Timeframe
+Appendix 18: Service Record Retention Timeframe

 Regulation Document Retention Period Registration of Pre-School Service: Regulation 6(6) Safety Statement of the Service.
-While the service is registered as an Early Years Service.
-Management and Recruitment: Regulation 9 (1)(c) Management Structure Record.
-While the service is registered as an Early Years Service.
+While the childminding service is registered.
 Review of Pre-School Service: Regulation 14(b) Yearly review of policies/procedures/ statements and practice.
 3 years from the date the review is carried out.
-Record of Pre-School Child: Regulation 15(4) Record of an early years child.
-2 years from the date on which the child stops attending the service.
+Record of Pre-School Child: Regulation 15(4) Record of an early years child in a childminding service.
+2 years from the date on which the child stops attending the childminding service.
 Copy of Act and the 2016 Regulations: Regulation 18 Part 12 of the Child and Family Agency Act 2013.
 Child Care Act 1991 (Early Years Services) Regulations 2016.
-While the service is registered as an Early Years Service.
+While the childminding service is registered.
 Record in relation to a Pre-School Service: Regulation 16(2)(a) References, Garda Vetting, Police Vetting.
-5 years after the person starts working in the service.
-Includes current staff and staff who are no longer working in the service.
-Record in relation to a Pre-School Service: Regulation 16(2)(b) Record: " child's attendance on a daily basis; " any medication administered to an early years child attending with parents' consent; 2 years from the date on which the child stops attending the service.
+5 years after the childminder starts the childminding service.
+Includes family members over 18 years of age and the emergency contact person.
+Record in relation to a Pre-School Service: Regulation 16(2)(b) Record: child's attendance on a daily basis; any medication administered to an early years child attending with parents' consent; 2 years from the date on which the child stops attending the childminding service.

-Regulation Document Retention Period " any accident, injury or incident involving an early years child attending.
+Regulation Document Retention Period any accident, injury or incident involving an early years child attending.
 Checking In and Checking Out and Record of Attendance: Regulation 24(1) Record of check-in and check-out of each child.
-2 years from the date the child in question stops attending the service.
-Checking In and Checking Out and Record of Attendance: Regulation 24(3)(b) Daily written record of check-in of people other than: " an early years child; " a person dropping off or collecting a child; " an employee; " an unpaid worker.
+2 years from the date the child in question stops attending the childminding service.
+Checking In and Checking Out and Record of Attendance: Regulation 24(3)(b) Daily written record of check-in of people other than: an early years child; a person dropping off or collecting a child; an employee; an unpaid worker.
 1 year from the date to which it relates.
-Fire Safety Measures: Regulation 26(3) " Record of fire drills; " Number, type and maintenance of fire-fighting equipment and smoke alarms.
+Fire Safety Measures: Regulation 26(3) " Record of fire drills; " Number, type and maintenance of fire- fighting equipment and smoke alarms.
 Retained for 5 years after its creation.
 Fire Safety Measures: Regulation 26(4) Fire evacuation procedure.
-While the service is registered as an Early Years Service.
+While the childminding service is registered.
 Insurance: Regulation 28 Insurance Certificate.
-While the service is registered as an Early Years Service.
+While the childminding service is registered.
 Complaints Record: Regulation 32(4) Record in writing of a complaint made to a provider about the service.
 2 years from the date on which the complaint has been dealt with (completed).